STAT540-UBC-2023/project-zinc/Reports&Presentations/Final Written Report.md

 ### Datasets

 To answer the biological question,  the datasets from [GSE41762](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE41762) were chosen.
 This dataset contains microarray data for RNA harvested from islets of cadaver donors and was previously described in Pubmed articles, [PMID23140642](https://pubmed.ncbi.nlm.nih.gov/23140642/) and [PMID25298321](https://pubmed.ncbi.nlm.nih.gov/25298321/)[12,13].
-There are 77 samples in total - 53 samples with non-T2D and BMI < 30, 4 samples with non-T2D and BMI > 30, 14 samples with T2D and BMI < 30 and 6 samples with T2D and BMI >30, with expression data for samples 1 to 48 obtained from one experiment and 49 through 77 from another.
+There are 77 samples in total: 53 samples with non-T2D and BMI < 30, 4 samples with non-T2D and BMI > 30, 14 samples with T2D and BMI < 30 and 6 samples with T2D and BMI >30, with expression data for samples 1 to 48 obtained from one experiment and 49 through 77 from another.

 ### Methods